-Studies of HAE patients have shown that almost three-quarters of patients noted that HAE had a significant impact on their quality of life, including anxiety (15% of patients) and depression (almost 40% of patients) related to their ability to carry out daily activities, fear of attacks, and concerns about transmission of the condition to their children.
-21-23 Quality of life appears to be worse in patients reporting more than five attacks per year.21 Studies that have characterized patients' quality of life using validated scales such as the SF-36 and EQ-5D have shown significant decreases in quality of life scores similar to those of patients with Crohn's disease or severe asthma.24
+Studies have shown that almost three-quarters of HAE patients noted that the disease had a significant impact on their quality of life, including anxiety (15% of patients) and depression (almost 40% of patients) related to their ability to carry out daily activities, fear of attacks, and concerns about transmission of the condition to their children.21-23 Quality of life appears to be worse in patients reporting more than five attacks per year.
+Studies that have characterized patients' quality of life using validated scales such as the SF-36 and EQ-5D have shown significant decreases in quality of life scores similar to those of patients with Crohn's disease or severe asthma.